 - What competencies do you desire in an alliance partner?

 - What kinds of (or reasons for) strategic alliances would best work with your culture and/or fulfill your growth needs?

 - What criteria will you use to select alliance partners?

 - What new training programs will be necessary to help you with your shift to Partnering?

-This is the critical step—all your future efforts will be built on this foundation.
+This is the critical step in the alliance development process—all your future efforts will be built on this foundation.
 Learn about those companies you consider as Partnering candidates.
 Ask yourself and your management teams these questions: What are their strengths and weaknesses?
 What affect would they have on our business?
 Be sure that the company cultures and core strengths are complementary.
 Can the people who will make the alliance work get along?
 What is the growth opportunity, short and long-term?
 Select alliance partners, with knowledge, understanding and commitment.
 You can only partner with a person or organization that wants to partner.
 It would be a serious mistake to think otherwise.

 Search for the strongest material for your Partnering foundation, the best possible partner.
 Customer-oriented culture is critical to the success of the partnering alliance.
 The greater the sophistication of a company and its officers, the more likely the company will enter into.
 Embrace long-term thinking.
 Strategic alliances are rarely a quick fix, but rather a sound long-term business strategy.
 Target companies, large or small, that can aid you in rapidly and efficiently, reaching the goals of research, technology, production and marketing.

 Another element to consider is the focus of the individuals involved.
 Be certain their focus of the Partnering relationship is strategic to the individuals’ goals.
 Be clear about your and your partner’s critical driving forces that pull each into an alliance arrangement.
 Can the two organizations work together at the daily operation level?
 Even though there might be an exceptional strategic fit, the two organizations must compatible on an ongoing operational level.